inloco/incognia-node/README.md

 }
 ```

-### Registering a Login
+### Registering a Mobile Login

-This method registers a new login for the given installation and account, returning a transaction assessment, containing the risk assessment and supporting evidence.
+This method registers a new mobile login for the given installation and account, returning a transaction assessment, containing the risk assessment and supporting evidence.

 ```js
 try {